Pre-planning your own funeral allows you to decide what kind of funeral you want and how much you want to spend.

 In Nova Scotia, you may donate your body to the Dalhousie University Human Body Donation Program or to the Maritime Brain Tissue Bank.

-The Human Body Donation Program was established to help professional students learn about human anatomy and biology.
-Your next-of-kin must consent to the donation.
-If your remains are accepted, the Program will cover the costs of cremation.
+The Human Body Donation Program helps professional students learn about the human body and biology.
+Your next-of-kin must agree to the donation.
+Talk with your family about your wishes and ask that they honour them.
+If the program accepts your remains, they will cover the costs of cremation.
 Your ashes will be buried in the Dalhousie Memorial Garden or shipped to your next of kin.
-Your remains will usually be studied for 1-3 years before this happens.
+Your remains will usually be studied for one to three years before this happens.
 For more information, call 902-494-6850 or visit https://medicine.dal.ca/departments/department-sites/medical-neuroscience/about/donation-program.html.

-The Maritime Brain Tissue Bank was established to collect brain tissues and to make them available for researchers who are trying to better understand the causes of dementia.
+The Maritime Brain Tissue Bank collects brain tissues for researchers who are studying the brain or causes of dementia.
 For a brain to be donated, an autopsy must be performed at a hospital to determine the cause of death.
-The family of the deceased must consent.
-For more information about this program, call (902) 494-4130 or visit http://braintissuebank.dal.ca.
+The family of the person who has died must agree to this.
+Talk with your family about your wishes and ask that they honour them.
+For more information about this program, call 902-494-4130 or visit http://braintissuebank.dal.ca

 Where can I get more information on planning my own funeral?

 You can read the Nova Scotia Cemetery and Funeral Services Act online.

 The municipality where you want to be buried will have a bylaw on cemeteries.
 To find out about bylaws in other areas of Nova Scotia, contact your town or municipality office.

 The Confederacy of Mainland Mi’kmaq (CMM) has a Mi’kmaw Wills and Estates series which includes: